-The Bank also recognizes the importance of the wellness of its employees and staff have access to EAP Counselling Services for work and home related personal issues.
+The Bank also recognises the importance of the wellness of its employees, and staff have access to EAP Counselling Services for work − and home − related personal issues.

 The Bank has a friendly and open environment.
 We encourage people to work together and we like to have fun and celebrate our achievements.